1stage/Aquarius-MX/src/rom/v2-0/README.md

      - The rectangle's upper left corner is at column *x1* on line *y1* and lower right corner is at column *x2* on line *y2*
      - *arrayname* must already be DIMensioned to a size large enough to hold the data.
        - To calculate the size of an array needed to store the elements in a rectangle:
-         - Multply the width of the rectangle in rows by the height in LINES
+         - Multiply the width of the rectangle in columns by the height in lines.
          - Round up to an even number
          - Divide by two
      - Can also be combined with LOAD array* and SAVE array* to import/export "sprite" graphics from/to USB drive.